-Chances are any preppers reading this along with campers, hikers and other outdoor personalities are already familiar and likely already have a camping or field stove. these tiny burner apparatuses run off a variety of liquid fuels depending upon the type, anything from propane to white gas and more.
+Chances are any preppers reading this along with campers, hikers and other outdoor personalities are already familiar with, and likely already have a camping or field stove. these tiny burner apparatuses run off a variety of liquid fuels depending upon the type, anything from propane to white gas and more.

-Compact, efficient and designed for maximum portability, these can nonetheless be put to use indoors when used with caution.
+Compact, efficient, and designed for maximum portability, these can nonetheless be put to use indoors when used with caution.

 Although more than capable of bringing water to a boil or heating up a small pot of food and fairly short order these stoves are limited when compared to other options on this list. you won’t be baking anything on them, and preparing food for anything more than a couple of people is going to be a lengthy and aggravating affair.

-Beyond that, there is the obvious drawbacks of a blazing hot, focused and open flame on a comparatively rickety device that is designed to be placed on bare ground, not your countertop and definitely not on your floor.
+Beyond that, there is the obvious drawbacks of a blazing hot, focused, and open flame on a comparatively rickety device that is designed to be placed on bare ground, not your countertop, and definitely not on your floor.

 You’ll need to employ this option with caution, and also be alert to carbon monoxide hazards, but assuming you have the nerve and pay attention there is no reason why your camping stove can’t be put to use in your kitchen.

-Most major disasters and long-term bug in situations will see you denied the use of your kitchen as normal.
-You’ll still need to eat, and unless you have a limitless supply of ready to eat food with the stomach to subsist on it, you’ll still need to cook.
+Most major disasters and long-term bug-in situations will see you denied the use of your kitchen as normal.
+You’ll still need to eat, and unless you have a limitless supply of ready-to-eat food with the stomach to subsist on it, you’ll still need to cook.